zchee/neovim-wiki/GSoC-2018-Ideas.md

 Implement a Nvim [API client](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) using Java or C#.

+Implement a client, written in Java (or C#), which allows Java (or C#) applications to control Nvim using the Nvim RPC API.
+If you are familiar with AWS or any other SaaS, note that a Nvim API client is just like a SDK for a REST web service, except that Nvim uses msgpack, not HTTP/JSON.

+The Nvmi RPC API is documented at [:help api](https://neovim.io/doc/user/api.html) and [:help rpc](https://neovim.io/doc/user/msgpack_rpc.html).

+For reference, you can find clients in other languages at the [related projects](https://github.com/neovim/neovim/wiki/Related-projects#api-clients) wiki page.

 **Expected Result:**

 - C# or Java library that can be used to build Neovim extensions (UIs and other applications).